imzoc/MCSR-AI/README.md

 # MCSR-AI

 MCSR-AI is an AI agent that will attempt to assert AI supremacy in speedrunning Minecraft: Java Edition (version 1.16.1) Any% RSG.
-MCSR-AI cannot compete with humans on the Minecraft: Java Edition 1.16+ Any% Glitchless RSG leaderboard because it will not use a physical interface (therefore, all inputs are considered macros).
+MCSR-AI cannot compete with humans on the Minecraft: Java Edition 1.16+ Any% Glitchless RSG leaderboard because it will not use a physical interface (therefore, all inputs are considered macro-inputs).
 Instead, it will begin and compete in a new category for agents that exist entirely virtually, called Minecraft: Java Edition 1.16+ Any% Glitchless RSG Virtual.

 ## Rationale